|Range:||10 yds.||Components:||V, S, M|

 |Area of Effect:||Special||Saving Throw:||None|

-This spell creates the lowest of the undead monsters, skeletons or zombies, usually from the bones or bodies of dead humans, demihumans, or humanoids.
-The spell causes these remains to become animated and obey the simple verbal commands of the caster, regardless of how they communicated in life.
+This spell creates the lowest of the undead monsters--skeletons or zombies--usually from the bones or bodies of dead humans, demihumans, or humanoids.
+The spell causes existing remains to become animated and obey the simple verbal commands of the caster.
 The skeletons or zombies can follow the caster, remain in an area and attack any creature (or just a specific type of creature) entering the place, etc. The undead remain animated until they are destroyed in combat or are turned; the magic cannot be dispelled.
 The following types of dead creatures can be animated:

-The spell requires a drop of blood, a piece of flesh of the type of creature being animated, and a pinch of bone powder or a bone shard to complete the spell.
-Casting this spell is not a good act, and only evil priests use it frequently.
+It requires a drop of blood and a pinch of bone powder or a bone shard to complete the spell.
+The casting of this spell is not a good act, and only evil wizards use it frequently.

 Last modified: May 3rd, 2000